 Following on from this there was a public notice in the Birmingham Daily Post on Friday 29 January 1943, stating that it was intended to set up, under the War Charities Act 1940, the H.M.S.
 Vivacious Comforts Fund, administered from Solihull Council House with the object of providing comforts for Solihull’s adopted destroyer.

-If you have any further information about the ship and its links with Solihull, please let us know.
+If you have any further information about Vivacious or Viceroy and their links with Solihull, please let us know.

 Heritage & Local Studies Librarian